hd9/aspnet-microservices/README.md

 * Adminer
 * rediscommander/redis-commander:latest

-### Initializing the Project
+### Initializing the project
 To initialize the project run:
 ```s
 git clone https://github.com/hd9/aspnet-microservices`
 ```

+### Understanding the services
+The easiest way to understand the services and their configurations is by opening the `src/docker-compose.yml` file.

 ### Building with Visual Studio
-Building with Visual Studio 2019 should be straight forward.
+Building with Visual Studio 2019 should be straightforward.
 Simply open the `AspNetMicroservices.sln` file from the `src` folder and Visual Studio should be able to build the project.